andreciornavei/oracle-cc-upload-data/README.md

 **SCHEMA** = An Object where each key is named with each sheet you want to upload, and its content its a value pair where the key is the field name informed in the Resource API documentation and the value is the column letter represented in your sheet;

-***
+---

+Read the documentation of Oracle Commerce Cloud API at https://docs.oracle.com/en/cloud/saas/commerce-cloud/cxocc/

+---

-After configure the properties you can run the script from npm:
+After configure the properties you can run the script with npm:

 > npm start